-Dental Implant FAQs – Longmont, CO
+Dental Implant Frequently Asked Questions – Longmont, CO

-Answering Your Frequently Asked Implant Questions
+Answering Your Frequently Asked Dental Implant Questions

 Dental implants can range in size, shape, and material.
 We use titanium implants because the biocompatible material allows for the osseointegration process that ensures the permanence of your dental implants.
 The size of your implants will depend on where you’re missing teeth and the size and strength of your jawbone.

 Many people hear about the process of receiving dental implants and automatically think that it’s a painful procedure.
 However, our experienced dental team will ensure that you’re numb and relaxed before we start the process.
 We even offer sedation dentistry to give you the option of a deeper sense of calmness.
 Dr. Maurer will start by making small incisions in your gums to access your jawbone.
-Then, he will drill small holes to place your dental implants.
+Then, he will create small holes to place your dental implants.
 The most pain that patients experience is typically in recovery, where they may feel soreness or bruising that subsides after a few days.

 While dental implants do tend to have a higher cost than other replacements, the investment has the potential to last for the rest of your life.
 With proper care, patients can enjoy their dental implants for 30 years and even a lifetime.
 Maintenance is similar to your normal oral healthcare routine, so caring for them is easy.

-The short answer is no. Insurance still doesn’t view dental implants as a necessary treatment, however, our friendly office staff will do their best to maximize your insurance coverage.
+The short answer is no. Insurance still doesn’t view dental implants as a necessary treatment, however, our friendly dental office staff will do their best to maximize your insurance coverage.
 Some plans are willing to pay for some of the costs associated with the surgery or other parts of the process.
-The only way to know for sure is to visit our office and speak with our team!
+The only way to know for sure is to visit our dental office and speak with our team!